MrWolfZ/clean-architecture-comparison/README.md

 Each compared style is a standalone application that has some common cross-cutting concerns (e.g. API documentation, testing infrastructure, base classes).
 To prevent having the code for these concerns duplicated in each application, we have a number of [core](core#readme) projects that provide this common code.

-## Compared Styles
+## Moving to a clean architecture

+Every architectural change should have a clear _driver_ and moving to a clean architecture is no different.
+Many applications would work just fine with a simple architecture.
+For our scenario the driver for this change is a new business requirement.
+The business wants to send out reminders to users that have task lists with pending items that have not changed for a long time.
+Let's phrase this as a complete requirement with some more details:

+- the system sends reminders to premium users that have task lists with at least one pending entry
+- any task lists that have not been changed in 7 days are included in the reminder
+- reminders are repeated every 7 days if still applicable

+If we think about how to implement this requirement, one solution that comes to mind is a [cron job](https://en.wikipedia.org/wiki/Cron) that runs every hour and checks for task lists for which reminders should be sent.
+Looking at the structure of our _baseline_ and _DDD_ solution it is not fully clear how to add such a job to the project.
+One solution would be to add web APIs that implement the required behavior and then using a script or a small console app to call those APIs regularly (through some kind of job scheduler).
+This solution would work, but given that our system may be storing millions of task lists, running this kind of work load on the web server is not optimal.
+An alternative solution - and the one we will be exploring here - is to implement the new business logic in a dedicated console application that runs offline and is triggered periodically by a job scheduler.
+These kinds of console apps are perfect for potentially long running processes.

+Now that we have settled on a solution design, we need to determine how to incorporate the new behavior into our application.
+In our _baseline_ and _DDD_ we had all logic (business rules, persistence, APIs) in a single web project.
+For our new job we should now create a new console application.
+The simplest way to do this would be to just reference the web project from the console project or to implement the required logic from scratch in the new project.
+However, the former pollutes the console app with web code it does not require and the latter reduces maintainability by introducing redundancy.
+This is where we can use clean architecture to provide a structure that allows sharing our domain logic, business rules, repositories etc. between a web app and the console app.

-Below you can find a list of the various styles we are comparing.
+Below you can find a list of the various styles we are comparing for implementing the scenario outlined above.
 We recommend you to go through the list in order since some styles re-use concepts from other styles.
 We also encourage you to clone the repository and look at the code in your favorite IDE for easier navigation.

-- (work-in-progress) [basic](basic#readme): in this style we simply split the _DDD_ example into layers according to clean architecture (i.e. _domain_, _application_, _infrastructure_, and _web_)
+- (work-in-progress) [basic](basic#readme): in this style we simply split the _DDD_ example into layers according to clean architecture (i.e. _domain_, _application_, _infrastructure_, _jobs_, and _web_)
 - (work-in-progress) [command query separation](cqs#readme) (_CQS_): an extension of the _basic_ style that models operations as _commands_ and _queries_
 - (work-in-progress) [mediator](mediatr#readme): a variant of _CQS_ that uses the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) for handling _commands_, _queries_, and _domain events_ (using the [MediatR](https://github.com/jbogard/MediatR) library)
 - (work-in-progress) [decorator](decorator#readme): a variant of _CQS_ that uses the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) for handling cross-cutting concerns (e.g. logging and validation) of our _command_ and _query_ handlers